jchatel/quickmail-next-docs/for-agencies/team-members-and-guests-for-agencies.md

 ## FAQs

-**Q: Can I limit my team member's activity?**

-A: Nope, that's not possible yet.
-Please send an email to <support@quickmail.io> about why you'd need to have that option so we can check what we can do.
-However, the workaround is to add them as guests.

 **Q: Why can't I generate an invite link?**

 A: Only team members of the account can generate an invite.
 If the email address you're using to access QuickMail is not added as a team member of the account, when you try to generate an invite link, it will lead to a permission error.